oluwanifiseoguntoye/automatedbot/README.md

 <img src="https://i.imgur.com/x1I5lVw.png" width="2000">

 <p>
-  Since the 2023 New Year, there's been a shift shortage where even tutors submit up to 40 hours of availability in a week, they'd get the bare minimum, 4 hours.
-This has been going on all year and really impacted me, personally, as this is my sole income as a Student in Toronto.
+  Since the 2023 New Year, there's been a shift shortage where even if I submit up to 40 hours of availability in a week, I'd get the bare minimum, 4 hours.
+This has been going on all year and really impacted me as this is my sole income as a Student in Toronto.
 Until
   September, when I decided I was going to do something about it.
 </p>